Does our generic HCP ELISA kit have sufficient coverage?

 However, recent recommendations from government officials at FDA and EMA suggest otherwise.
 Because they just say that the chosen HCP assay should have sufficient coverage with demonstrated ability to detect most HCPs present in the product .

-Based on this, a suitable HCP coverage assay could be any ELISA documented to cover enough HCPs – also commercial HCP ELISAs with proper validation of its coverage , like CHO, E. coli, and HEK 293.
+Based on this, a suitable HCP coverage assay could be any ELISA documented to cover enough HCPs.
+And thus even a commercial HCP ELISA with proper validation of its coverage , like CHO, E. coli, and HEK 293.